Phil MeekinView Profile

-Our membership of the EU has standardised laws and established common trade and human rights policies, a big draw to other countries residents who want to come and work here.
+Our membership of the EU has standardised laws and established common trade and human rights policies; a big draw to other countries’ residents who want to come and work here.

 In the face of this uncertainty – why would the UK want to leave the EU?
 In simplistic terms, there are no certainties regardless of whether we stay or leave the EU.

-Some argue the open border Schengen Agreement, a policy facilitating movement without strict border control inside of the European Union, facilitates the movement of extremists and has helped develop the people-trafficking industry.
-Many feel the unrestricted volume of immigrant workers to the UK from Europe places strain on social infrastructure and leeches welfare benefit from the UK to support families in foreign countries.
+Some argue the open-border Schengen Agreement, a policy facilitating movement without strict border control inside of the European Union, facilitates the movement of extremists and has helped develop the people-trafficking industry.
+Many feel the unrestricted volume of immigrant workers to the UK from Europe places strain on social infrastructure, and leeches welfare benefit from the UK to support families in foreign countries.

-Arguments in favour of free movement also claims the UK has benefited from migrants.
+Arguments in favour of free movement also claim the UK has benefited from migrants.
 They provide a workforce in hospitals, the care industry and other low paid jobs not favoured by UK nationals.
 The same debate lists immigrants as productive contributors to our GDP, valuing the tax they pay on their incomes and VAT.

-There is little to counter the overwhelming evidence of a people-trafficking rise across Europe with EU immigrant numbers currently residing in the UK not measured.
+There is little to counter the overwhelming evidence of a people-trafficking rise across Europe, with EU immigrant numbers currently residing in the UK not measured.
 It is difficult to see whether there is a UK net benefit from this movement of people or not.

 The trade growth Britain expected to gain from EU membership is significantly lower than predicted.
 Only countries trading with Europe which have increased their EU trade are countries outside the EU.
 With regards to the Euro, we have proven we don’t have enough faith in the currency to integrate and abandon Sterling.

-There are many issues on both sides of the debate that will affect UK commerce.
+There are many issues on both sides of the debate that will affect UK commerce

 The UK pays more to the EU than it gets back, amounting to £350 million per week.
 Only France and Germany contribute more than ourselves.
 BREXIT campaigners argue the money would be better spent on UK industries and healthcare services.
-For remainers, the union provides benefits which strengthen the UK’s status in the global economy.
+For ‘Remainers,’ the union provides benefits which strengthen the UK’s status in the global economy.

 We share common laws with other EU countries relating to trade, consumer rights and worker welfare.
-For those wanting to stay, trading and working within the EU is a safe bet.
+For those wanting to stay, trading, and working within the EU is a safe bet.
 For leavers, red tape and associated costs caused by EU regulation cripples UK business and is likely to cause insolvencies.
 They argue many UK industries, such as agriculture and fishing, cannot compete with EU counterparts forcing them out of business.

-So a summary outlining the key points of the debate
+The key points of the debate

 We cannot say if the UK will be better off remaining or leaving the EU.
-Nobody has the information creating a debate based on political division not commercial evidence.
+Nobody has the information creating a debate based on political division, not commercial evidence.

-We know many businesses will vote to leave, seeing the EU as a bureaucratic burden.
-Restrictive to business growth anticipating greater commercial possibilities outside of the Union.
+We know many businesses will vote to leave, seeing the EU as a bureaucratic burden; restrictive to business growth anticipating greater commercial possibilities outside of the Union.